derbyjs/racer/README.md

 ## Usage

 For now, Racer is mostly documented along with Derby, an MVC framework that includes Racer.
 See the Derby [model docs](http://derbyjs.com/#models).
-Racer can be used independently, but Racer and Derby are designed to work well together.
+Racer can be used independently or with other client frameworks like Angular, but Racer and Derby are designed to work especially well together.

 ### MIT License
 Copyright (c) 2011 by Brian Noguchi and Nate Smith